maxpou/maxpou.fr/src/content/blog/2016/2016-08-19-else-unnecessary-expression/2016-08-19-else-unnecessary-expression.md

 $myTestcar->move();
 ```

-**Nb:** Instead of creating an AbstractCarState, you can simply implement the CarStateInterface for
+**Nb:** Instead of creating an AbstractCarState, you can implement the CarStateInterface for all of
-all of your XXXCarState.
+your XXXCarState.

 ## Solution 3: Strategy Pattern